 Feedback I highly encourage students to provide me with feedback on how to further improve this course.
-I conduct an informal survey in mid-semester to seek feedback.
+I conduct informal and anonymous surveys during the semester to seek feedback.

 Disability Service William & Mary accommodates students with disabilities in accordance with federal laws and university policy.
 Any student who feels he/she may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2509 or at sas@wm.edu to determine if accommodations are warranted and to obtain an official letter of accommodation.
 For more information, please seewww.wm.edu/sas.